leonidab/booklend/ARCHITECTURE.md

 ## Trade-offs

-- **Domain event publishing** — aggregates register their own events (`Loan.returnLoan()` registers `BookReturnedEvent`, `Member.recordLoanReturned()` registers `MemberRestrictedEvent`).
+- **Domain event publishing** — aggregates register their own events (`Loan.returnLoan()` registers `BookReturnedEvent`).
 The application service pulls and publishes them via `DomainEventPublisher` port.
 This keeps event origin in the domain without coupling domain to Spring.
 The alternative — `AbstractAggregateRoot` — only auto-publishes when the domain object is the JPA entity directly; our separate entity/domain-object design makes it a poor fit.
-- **`@TransactionalEventListener(AFTER_COMMIT)`** — notification handlers fire after the transaction commits.
-A handler failure cannot roll back a completed return.
-Trade-off: events are lost if the handler throws (no retry, no dead-letter).
-For a production system, an outbox pattern (write event to DB in same transaction, separate process dispatches) would give at-least-once delivery.
+- **Outbox pattern** — `OutboxDomainEventPublisher` writes events to `outbox_events` in the same transaction as business writes.
+Guarantees no event loss on crash.
+Delivers at-least-once semantics — a future poller must handle duplicates idempotently.
 - **Reservation delete in service, not handler** — `ReturnBookService` deletes the first reservation directly within the transaction.
 This is domain logic (a consequence of returning a book), not a side-effect notification.
-Putting it in an `@EventListener` would make it transactionally fragile and harder to reason about.
+Putting it in an event listener would make it transactionally fragile and harder to reason about.
 - **Cross-context port sharing** — `lending` services import `LoadBookPort` and `LoadMemberPort` from their owning contexts rather than defining lending-specific projection ports (`BookAvailabilityPort`, `MemberEligibilityPort`).
 Pragmatic for a monolith but couples `lending` to `catalog` and `member` port contracts.
 - **Denormalised loan count** — `Member.activeLoansCount` is maintained by `lending` services, not computed by query.
 Fast, but a service bug can drift the count.
 An alternative is a `COUNT` query; accepted here for aggregate autonomy.
 - **No authentication** — all endpoints are open per the spec.